Vishnu-Shankar06/fitness-tracker-python-sqlite/README.md

-# 🏋️‍♂️ NexusFit CLI: Relational Backend Architecture
+# 🏋️‍♂️ Fitness Tracker CLI: Relational Backend Architecture

 > 📜 **Note:** This is the scaled backend version of my application.
 To see the original MVP built purely with Python dictionaries and JSON, [click here](https://github.com/Vishnu-Shankar06/fitness-tracker-python).